The RICH (Re-Imagining City Hall) Hobart Project

 Hobart bookshop, Fullers, TMAG.

-john latham over 5 years ago
+john latham almost 6 years ago

 I agree with the many suggestions, ideas, comments already posted.
 In particular it is an ideal location for community events.
 One option is that it could be used during Wooden Boat Festival and other similar events eg, Antarctic Festival.
 The proximity of the Argyle car park will help manage parking during events.
 Perhaps on these occasions the open hours for the car park could be extended.
 I feel very strong against any thought for the building to be demolished.

-Hobart over 5 years ago
+Hobart almost 6 years ago

 The City Hall should be just that.
 A facility for holding events in the City that are too big for other venues and that are not suitable for outdoors.
 Such a venue is very hard to come by in the middle of the City.
 Its location makes it an ideal alternative to the Domain for ANZAC DAY in times of poor weather [ it has been used as such several times].
 Some of Dark Mofo, Wooden Boat Festival, et al could easily be a candidate for use.
 The upstairs seating needs replacing.
 The on-stage facilities need updating - improving.
 Catering facilities need updating and moving the Youth Center from the area that faces Collins Street might be a good way of getting the extra space required.